electricimp/LPS22HB/README.md

 ### configureLowPassFilter(*bandwidth[, reset]*)

 The *configureLowPassFilter()* method can enable, disable and reset the low-pass filter when the device is in continuous mode.
 The low-pass filter is disabled by default.
-This method has one required parameter: a class constant *bandwidth* (see below) and one optional parameter: a boolean, *reset*.
+This method has one required parameter: a class constant *bandwidth* (see below) and one optional parameter: *reset*, a boolean.
 If the low-pass filter is active, in order to avoid the transitory phase pass `true` into the *reset* parameter.

 | Bandwidth Constant | Description |
 | --- | --- |